ycfan23/ycfan23/README.md

 ### **About me**:
 * Recently graduated from Hack Reactor's Advanced Software Immersive Program
-* Previously worked in Investment Banking and Investment Management
+* Born and raised in China.
+Moved to the US when I was a teenager and have lived in various parts of the US ever since.
+Before I caught fire coding, I had previously worked in Investment Banking and Investment Management.

+* In my spare time, I enjoy traveling and eating my way around the world as well as boxing, CrossFit and watching historical documentaries.

 ### **Skills and Experiences**: